Warren Buffett kicks off Berkshire Hathaway annual meeting

 "The main problem was that they didn't act when they learned about it.
 It's bad enough having a bad system, but they didn't act," Buffett said.
 He criticized the company's incentive system which led to the creation of fake accounts, which he said encouraged "bad behavior."

-The billionaire announced earlier this week that he's dumped about a third of his IBM (IBM, Tech30) stock.
+The billionaire announced earlier this week that Berkshire Hathaway (BRKA)dumped about a third of his IBM (IBM, Tech30) stock.
 He's the company's largest shareholder.